 Roast lamb is the most common main course for a Finnish Easter Sunday family dinner.
 Two seasonal local desserts are also widely enjoyed.
 Mämmi is a sludgy-looking dark brown pudding made of malt and rye flour (see below for a link to Finnish Easter recipes).

 Mämmi was traditionally served in birch bark trays, but is now available in food stores round the country every spring in prepacked in cardboard cartons.
 “Though it looks a bit unappetising, it tastes delicious and children love it, especially served with cream and sugar,” says Karimäki.

 Pasha is a creamy-coloured pudding made of sweetened homemade cheese, eggs, cream and seasonings left overnight to solidify – traditionally in a mould decorated with religious motifs, especially in eastern Finland where the influence of Orthodox Christianity is more prevalent.

-Easter is the most important annual feast day for Finland’s Orthodox Christians, who make up approximately 1 percent of the population, but it is also a time of holy celebration for active members of the majority Evangelical Lutheran Church, which has more than four million members.
+Easter is the most important annual feast day for Finland’s Orthodox Christians, who make up approximately 1 percent of the population, but it is also a time of holy celebration for active members of the majority Evangelical Lutheran Church, which has more than 3.5 million members.

 Passion plays, oratorios and bonfires

 “Evening mass on Maundy Thursday, commemorating the Last Supper, is still one of the most popular church events of the year,” says Iiris Kivimäki of the Evangelical Lutheran Church communications centre.
 “During Holy Week before Easter concerts such as Bach’s Passion oratorios are also performed in many churches.”